WebOfTrustInfo/verifiable-news/brainstorming.md

 ### Exporting Collections of Factual Claims into Machine-utilizable Formats
 Factual claims services can export collections of factual claims into machine-utilizable formats.

+## Other Factual Claims Producers and Consumers

+Individuals and organizations other than journalistic can produce and consume factual claims.
+Organizations, companies, non-profits and public sector organizations, for example, can produce and consume such claims.